 Nonetheless, the trend shows that GDPpc evolves well above the evolution of the fiscal residual.
 The residual pc is mostly stable when GDPpc rises over time.
-However it should not be considered simply a spurious relationship, but one that is still emerging once the trend effects are eliminated.
-Having done this, the relationship between the variation of GDPpc and that of fiscal residuals did disappear for either methodology (see graphs 20 and 21).
+However, once the trend effects are eliminated the relationship between the variation of GDPpc and that of fiscal residuals did disappear for either methodology (see figures 20 and 21).

-The implication of this lack of causality is that GDPpc reductions in rates of growth do not lead to similar variations in fiscal imbalances, which means that fiscal imbalances can have procyclical effects.
+The implication of this lack of causality is that GDPpc reductions in rates of growth do not lead to similar variations in fiscal imbalances, which means that fiscal imbalances can have pro-cyclical effects.
+In addition to this, the observed lack of correlation of variables taken in differences suggests that the correlation between Fiscal Balances and GDPpc may be spurious.